michael-szczepanski/bank_tech_test/README.md

 # To list all created tests:
 jest --verbose

-# Below line will run an example output for the example given in the tech test requirements:
+# To run an output for the example given in the tech test requirements:
 npm run tech_test
 ```